themesberg/flowbite-vue/docs/components/dropdown.md

 import DropdownTriggerExample from './dropdown/examples/DropdownTriggerExample.vue';
 </script>

-# Vue Dropdown Component - Flowbite
+# Vue Dropdown - Flowbite

 #### Get started with the dropdown component to show a list of menu items when clicking on the trigger element based on multiple layouts, styles, and placements